-Because it rarely makes appearances outside a crust, rhubarb is sometimes referred to as the pie plant.
-The bright red stalks are easy to find now in markets in spring and summer, but rhubarb used to be so sought after in medieval Europe that it was more expensive than saffron and opium.
+Because it rarely makes an appearance outside of a crust, rhubarb is sometimes referred to as the pie plant.
+The bright red stalks are easy to find in markets in spring and summer, but rhubarb used to be so sought after in medieval Europe that it was more expensive than saffron and opium.
 Today, it’s an inexpensive treat with a lot of nutritional clout.

-The plant is almost intolerably tart on its own, which is why it’s often paired with strawberries, ginger, or sugar to accompany and tame the sharp, acidic taste.
-As good luck would have it, the seasons for strawberries and rhubarb are one in the same.
+The plant is almost intolerably tart on its own, which is why it’s often paired with strawberries, ginger, or sugar to balance and tame the sharp, acidic taste.
+As good luck would have it, the seasons for strawberries and rhubarb are one and the same.

-Rhubarb stalks can be slender or fat, but there’s no difference in their tart taste.
-They should be crisp and unblemished with a stripey mix of pink and pale green at the top turning into deep crimson towards the root end.
+Rhubarb stalks can be slender or fat, but this does not change their uniquely tart taste.
+They should be crisp and unblemished with a striped mix of pink and pale green at the top turning into deep crimson towards the root end.
 Think celery with a sunburn.
 If your grocery sells rhubarb with the leaves still attached make sure you are paying by the bunch and not by weight, since the leaves will be discarded.
-Look for leaves that are crisp and dark green.
+Look for leaves that are crisp and dark green to ensure delicious stalks.